 - Reinforce the negotiating pillar of the WTO to better disseminate the benefits of global value chains.
-The EU and Japan must play a central role in this regard. - Safeguard the proper functioning of the enforcement pillar of the WTO, its Appellate Body.
-The current deadlock in the appointment of new judges means that the body is at risk of being paralysed by the end of this year, undermining the possibilities for effective dispute settlement and encouraging WTO members to go beyond WTO rules in their attempts to remedy trade issues. - Explore further topics that are essential for the smooth functioning of global value chains together with other WTO members.
-These could include, for example, industrial subsidies, the reduction of export restrictions, investment facilitation and competition. - Revitalise plurilateral negotiations and create momentum for negotiations to move forward for the Trade in Services Agreement (TiSA), or, alternatively, explore other ways to achieve liberalization in the field of services. - Lead the discussion of further expanding the product coverage and membership countries and regions for the Information Technology Agreement (ITA), as agreed in December 2015.
+The EU and Japan must play a central role in this regard. - Safeguard the proper functioning of the enforcement pillar of the WTO, its Appellate Body in particular.
+The current deadlock in the appointment of new judges means that, since December 2019, the body has effectively stopped functioning, which has resulted in a serious blow to the WTO's ability to settle disputes.
+The BRT welcomes the leadership of the EU in the development of the "Multi-party interim appeal arbitration arrangement' (MPIA) to the WTO as a way to address the current problems in the Appellate Body.
+However, the BRT also recognises the temporary nature of this solution and stresses the need for WTO members to engage in a more constructive dialogue. - Reaffirming the importance of a market-oriented trade environment.
+Regarding the WTO reform, supporting the continuation of trilateral cooperation among the US, the EU, and Japan, especially efforts to strengthen WTO rules on industrial subsidies and technology transfer, and to improve compliance with notification obligations, as well as ensure that all WTO members contribute according to their real economic power.
+Finally, the BRT supports the development of rules on trade-related aspects of electronic commerce.

-• The launch of negotiations for an agreement on e-commerce by 76 WTO members is an important step in the right direction for the rule-making pillar of the WTO and the BRT calls for an ambitious and comprehensive outcome.
+- Explore further topics that are essential for the smooth functioning of global value chains together with other WTO members.
+These could include, for example, industrial subsidies, the reduction of export restrictions, investment (facilitation) and competition. - Revitalise plurilateral negotiations and create momentum for negotiations to move forward for the Trade in Services Agreement (TiSA), or, alternatively, explore other ways to achieve liberalization in the field of services. - Lead the discussion of further expanding the product coverage and membership countries and regions for the Information Technology Agreement (ITA), as agreed in December 2015. - The current circumstances related to the COVID-19 pandemic have further underlined the need to capture fast technological progress.
+In this regard the expansion of the ITA should lead to the elimination of tariffs on IT products and promote digital transformation. - Moreover, the ITA plays a significant role in maintaining and continuing negotiations on a plurilateral basis, given the difficulty of reaching an agreement among all WTO Members. - Also encourage to make the moratorium on customs duties of electronic transmissions of the WTO permanent, noting that the custom duty-free distribution of electronic transmissions is at the core of technological innovation and the digital economy.